7 Sourdough Cinnamon Buns Recipes

 5. Maple Pecan Cinnamon Buns

-PHOTO CREDIT: NORDICKITCHENSTORIES
+PHOTO CREDIT: HALFBAKEDHARVEST

 Maple syrup and pecans create a sweet and nutty combination that can make your cinnamon buns stand out.